 The Trustee-Manager is a subsidiary of a substantial unitholder of the Trust.
-Other than disclosed elsewhere in the financial statements, significant transactions with related parties are as follows:
+Other than disclosed elsewhere in the financial statements, significant transactions with related parties are as follows conducted at terms agreed between the parties:

 Group

-2016 US\$'000 2015 US\$'000
+2017 US\$'000 2016 US\$'000

 Transactions with the Trustee-Manager:

-Management fees 3,029 3,479
+Management fees 2,241 3,029

-Trustee fees 108 117
+Trustee fees 86 108

-Acquisition fee - 218
+Disposal fees 31

 Transactions with other related parties:

-Directors' fees paid to non-executive directors 208 195
+Directors' fees paid to non-executive directors 159 208

-Commission paid to Columbia Shipmanagement Ltd. 5 39
+Commission paid to Columbia Shipmanagement Ltd 5

-Commission paid to Hanse Bereederung GmbH 7 72
+Commission paid to Hanse Bereederung GmbH 7

 Shipmanagement fees paid to Columbia Shipmanagement (Singapore) Pte.
-Ltd. 84 991
+Ltd. 84

-Commission paid to United Product Tankers 63

-\ Related parties of a unitholder who holds 25% of the Trust's issued units as at 31 December 2015.
-During the financial year ended 31 December 2016, the unitholder disposed the units in the Trust and ceased to be a substantial unitholder of the related parties.
+^{} Related parties of a unitholder who holds 25% of the Trust's issued units as at 1 January 2016.
+During the financial year ended 31 December 2016, the unitholder disposed the units in the Trust and ceased to be a substantial unitholder.